*I have a waitlist for new patients. Please visit this page to join the list.*

 Sliding scale rates are available for those who qualify.

 For any out-of-network clients, you can pay after each of our sessions.
-I also provide 10% off if you buy a package of 8 or 12 sessions if you pay upfront in full.

 Please contact your insurer to inquire about out-of-network coverage using the questions in this out-of-network form.
 I will provide you with a superbill after each session to submit to your insurer for possible reimbursement.